Simenb123/revy-audit-insights/docs/sidebar-overview.md

 ## ResizableRightSidebar

 `ResizableRightSidebar` manages the width, collapsed state and what content is shown.
-The header is provided by `CompactSidebarHeader`, which contains the Revy avatar and collapse toggle.
-The width is stored in `RightSidebarContext` so it persists between pages.
+The header is provided by `CompactSidebarHeader`, which now includes a collapse/expand toggle.
+Both the collapsed state and current width are stored in `RightSidebarContext` and persisted to `localStorage` so the sidebar keeps its state across page loads.
 The sidebar can be resized by dragging the divider.

 The component looks at the current route to decide which section to render: